 Mummy portrait of a woman

-The well-preserved portrait of a young woman is executed in encaustic on a wooden panel with a brown/greyish background.
-A part of the panel, the left side, is missing.
-Originally, the panel was fastened on the face of a mummy.
-The hair and eyebrows of the woman are painted in black.
-Her lips are painted in a pinkish colour and her skin is rendered in colours of brown, pink, yellow and white.
-She is wearing garments in reddish and black colours and her necklace consists of a black chain and a golden pendant.
+The portrait of a woman is painted in encaustic on a thin wooden panel of which only the middle part is preserved.
+Her hair and eyebrows are rendered in black, her lips are red and her skin is painted in colours of white, brown and pink.
+Her garments are rendered in red and blue and her necklace consists of a red chain with a white pendant.

 Description of object